hippyaki/IoT-Workshop-IEEE-RAS-PESU/WebServer on ESP32/README.md

 4. WiFi - This library lets the board connect to the internet, wifi service. [more details](https://www.arduino.cc/en/Reference/WiFi)
 5. WebServer - Supports in creating a webserver and run an independent simple webserver. [more details](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer)
+6. ESPAsyncWebServer - Creates Async HTTP and WebSocket Server on ESP32.
+Requires [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) to use with ESP32. [more details](https://github.com/me-no-dev/ESPAsyncWebServer)
+7. SPIFFS - It lets you access the flash memory like you would do in a normal filesystem in your computer, but simpler and more limited.
+You can read, write, close, and delete files. [more details](https://github.com/me-no-dev/arduino-esp32fs-plugin/)

-Download all libraries from the folder and paste on the arduino/lib folder. [click here](https://download-directory.github.io?url=https://github.com/hippyaki/IoT-Workshop-IEEE-RAS-PESU/tree/master/WebServer%20on%20ESP32/libraries)
+Download most of the libraries from the folder and paste on the `arduino/lib` folder. [click here](https://download-directory.github.io?url=https://github.com/hippyaki/IoT-Workshop-IEEE-RAS-PESU/tree/master/WebServer%20on%20ESP32/libraries).
+In case of inability to download or search for the libraries, mail me at akshayan.sinha@gmail.com with screenshot of the issue.
+Or create an issue on this Github Repo.